StevenBlack/vocab/README.md

 ### nubile
 Of marriageable age or condition.
-Since that once meant about 15 years of age, the word came to mean all attractive, young women.

 ### nugatory
 Means "worthless" or "insignificant."
-The side effects of a particularly safe medicine, for example, are nugatory.

 ### nympholepsy
 The condition of having deep emotional longings for something unattainable.
-The best description we've ever heard of first love!

 ### obdurate
 Cruelly stubborn and hard-hearted; insensitive.
-Someone who is hard to convince is stubborn, but someone who won't give in to a simple and reasonable plea is obdurate.

 ### obfuscate